 The (vegan) food I ate

 Costa Rica is actually a pretty vegan-friendly country as Gallo Pinto – rice, beans, and cilantro – is one of their staple dishes, as well as guacamole and tortilla chips.
 They also have tons of fruit such as papaya, plantains, etc., which I normally don’t consume that much of because sugar triggers my cystic acne.
-But because I was doing so much Bikram yoga while also taking Vitex and Milk Thistle, I didn’t break out at all.
+But because I was doing so much Bikram yoga, I didn’t break out at all.

 Most of the days, breakfast was before our Bikram yoga class.
 I had learned the hard way a few months earlier that I can’t eat within an hour and a half- 2 hours before a Bikram yoga class without getting nauseous and dizzy.
 On the days when breakfast was before yoga, I would skip breakfast by sleeping in and just having my Runa tea.
 The few times we had breakfast after yoga, however, I was able to have some delicious Gallo Pinto and watermelon – an awesome breakfast combo!